 Since my lower back suffers the most on long trips I use a cushy travel pillow for support.
-I bring a lightweight silk travel throw that I drape over an armrest (they’re impossibly skinny) to make it wider and more comfy and if the cabin gets too cold I have a blanket handy.
+I bring a lightweight silk travel throw to drape over an armrest (they’re impossibly skinny) to make it wider and comfier and if the cabin gets too cold I have a blanket handy.

 Many planes have adjustable headrests that bend in on each side offering a little lip on the right and left to support your head.
 Once I’m seated I tweak accordingly.
 It’s not much but often just enough to make sleeping a little easier, especially if I’m on the aisle or in the middle (God forbid) and don’t have the cabin to lean up against.

 Immediately after takeoff, I use my carry-on bag as a footrest—it makes a world of difference on my back to have my feet elevated.